prymitive/upaas/configuration.rst

 ..........

   Every application will be accessible using system domain, this is where name of this domain is specified.
+  This domain must belong to you and point to uPaaS router nodes (using dns round robin or virtual ip).

 ``tcp``
 .......